 Similarly, teens make up a disproportionate percentage of the total costs for accidents.
-In 2013, according to the CDC, teens made up around seven percent of the population, but they accounted for 11 percent ($10 billion) for total costs for car accident injuries.
+In 2013, according to the CDC, teens made up around seven percent of the population, but they accounted for 11 percent ($10 billion) of total costs for car accident injuries.
 Teens also have a higher risk of being involved in an accident than any other group.
-Per mile driven, teens are three times as likely than a driver aged 20 to be involved in a crash.
+Per mile driven, teens are three times more likely than a driver aged 20 to be involved in a crash.
 Male teens particularly are almost two times more likely to be involved in an accident than their female counterparts.

 As mentioned earlier, we do not know the precise cause of this accident; however, it meets many of the criteria risk factors for teens while driving.
-For example, not only does the teen driver fall into the more risk-prone category, but also, teens driving with other teen passengers increase the risk of a crash when being unsupervised.
-The risk factor actually increases with each teen driver added to the car.
+For example, not only does the teen driver fall into the more risk-prone category, but also, teens driving with other teen passengers increase the risk of a crash when unsupervised.
+The risk factor actually increases with each teen added to the car.

 Now, we are not saying that adding a teen to the car causes an accident, instead, adding another teen to the vehicle could contribute to behavior which makes it more likely that a crash will occur.
 According to the CDC, teens are more inclined to underestimate a dangerous situation.
 Teens are also more likely to speed than older drivers.